-12 Significant Natural Communities
+Significant Natural Communities

-- 13 Some forest areas are important because of the collection of plants and wildlife that occur - 14 together, or because a rare, threatened or endangered species lives there.
-These habitats are also - known as significant natural communities.
-The state has mapped many of these significant - habitats (see Map 12). - 17 There are no state designated natural areas in East Montpelier, however, the Agency of Natural - 18 Resources has identified four sites with rare or significant natural communities that should be - recognized and protected.
-Another three sites, associated with Chickering Bog, are within 1,500 - feet of the East Montpelier town boundary. - 21 Deer wintering areas occur in many areas of town.
-These are areas of softwood trees, such as - hemlock and pine trees, that provide an important refuge for deer and other animals during harsh - winters.
+Some forest areas are important because of the collection of plants and wildlife that occur together or because a rare species lives there.
+These habitats are known as significant natural communities.
+The state has mapped many of these significant habitats (see Map 12).
+Deer wintering areas, wetlands, and sites identified to have rare, threatened or endangered species are all considered significant natural communities.
+Significant natural communities may overlap with priority interior forest and/or connectivity blocks.

+Physical landscape diversity is associated with significant natural communities.
+East Montpelier is underlain by calcium-rich bedrock associated with the Waits River Formation.
+Calcareous bedrock is associated with high biological diversity and rare species.
+In addition, some of the town's forested riparian areas are critical for river processes, aquatic biota, wildlife movement, biological diversity and other ecological functions.
+A rare physical landscape of water- and ice-deposited sediments along the Winooski River and Kingsbury Branch between US 2 and VT 14N is shown on Map 12.

+There are no state-designated natural areas in East Montpelier; however, the Agency of Natural Resources has identified four sites with rare or significant natural communities that should be recognized and protected.
+Another three sites associated with Chickering Bog are within 1,500 feet of the East Montpelier town boundary.

+Deer wintering areas occur in many areas of town.
+These are areas of softwood trees, such as hemlock and pine trees, that provide an important refuge for deer and other animals during harsh winters.